 The PAB has been working on a series of amendments to the Langley Municipal Code (LMC) for the past year.
 The amendments address code administration and permit procedures, a new land use table with improved clarity and consistency between districts, and new landscaping and tree retention standards.
+The PAB held a public hearing on May 14, 2014 and recommends the council adopt the amendments as presented (see attached findings of fact and recommendation).
+The amendments have also been reviewed by the city attorney and revised accordingly.
 The specific amendments are summarized below.

-- 1. Design Review Board (DRB) Scope + Review (Title 2 and Title 18) - a.
+1. Design Review Board (DRB) Scope + Review (Title 2 and Title 18)

+a.
 Restructure the DRB to be an advisory body to the underlying land use permit whether it is reviewed administratively or via the hearing examiner.
-This allows for a more comprehensive approach to project review that integrates design review and land use permitting. - b.
+This allows for a more comprehensive approach to project review that integrates design review and land use permitting.

+- b.
 Grant the DRB authority to serve as the city's "design commission" in order to advise the city on all public improvement projects.
 All city projects would require review by the city's "design commission". - 2.
 SEPA Review and Appeals (Title 16) This was an issue that was brought up several years ago in terms of the need to clarify the SEPA appeals process and other procedural issues.
 These amendments should be considered at this time. - a.
 Clarify SEPA appeals for project and non-project actions - b.
 Specific reference to adoption of the optional DNS review process - c.
 Clarify categorical exemptions based on current state law - 3.
 Establish a Site Plan Review Process (Title 18) Most cities have a site plan review process for reviewing multi-family and commercial development projects.
 Site plan review allows for a comprehensive permit review that encompasses design review, zoning, and construction standards.
 Depending on the size and scope of the project there will be different levels of review including administrative review (Type I) and review by the hearing examiner (Type II) for larger projects.
 Site plan review would be required for any multi-family project involving 3 or more units and all non-residential projects. - a.
 Comprehensive Plan Support: - i.
 5.2 Increase where possible the number of administrative approvals, thereby minimizing lengthier permit processes.
 (LU-28) - ii.
 Permits.
 Applications for both state and local government permits should be processed in a timely and fair manner to ensure predictability.
-(ES-14)

-- iii.
+(ES-14) - iii.
 Goal 5: Timely and Fair Permit Review and Enforcement: Applications for City permits should be processed in a timely and fair manner to ensure predictability, and enforcement of land-use violations should be timely and consistently applied.
 (LU-28) - 4.
 Landscaping and Tree Retention Standards (Title 18) The existing standard is inadequate and does not provide enough specificity in terms of what is required.
 The following amendments are proposed: - a.
 Protection for significant trees unless a permit is granted by the city based on specific criteria - b.
 Improved requirements for land clearing - c.
 Landscaping standards for walkways and parking lots - d.
 Site Design Standards - e.
 Planting Requirements - f.
 Street Tree Standards